 In Arizona, a creditor may sometimes collect interest on a debt even if there was no agreement between the parties regarding the payment of interest on the debt.
 Arizona law permits the collection of “prejudgment interest” on liquidated claims.

 Prejudgment interest is interest awarded on a claim for some period of time before the judgment in a lawsuit is entered.
-In Arizona, a party is entitled to interest on the amount of his damages prior to judgment, provided the sum demanded is liquidated.
+In Arizona, a party is entitled to interest on a number of his damages prior to judgment, provided the sum demanded is liquidated.

 A claim is liquidated if the evidence furnishes data from which it is possible to compute the amount with exactness.